KamadoTanjiro-beep/ESP32-ePaper-Display-NTP-Clock/README.md

 # Minimalistic E-Paper Display NTP-RTC Clock

-Clock based on 3.52inch e-Paper HAT, 360 × 240.
+Clock based on Waveshare 3.52inch e-Paper HAT, 360 × 240.

 The clock runs on a 6000mAh LiFePO4 cell.
-There is an RTC for super power saving operation, everyday at a particular time it connects to NTP and updates itself.
+There is an RTC for super power saving operation, and everyday at a particular time it connects to NTP and updates itself.

 Also, it houses a LUX sensor (BH1750) for sleeping while it is dark (E-paper doesn't have a backlight, remember?)